2012maymadness/2012maymadness/README.md

 ---
 >![image](https://github.com/user-attachments/assets/f936896d-3d81-438e-b022-c1e318ad5ae6) 　　　 Hello, i'm Candie!
 Or ITrapped, and you can also call me by the current cosplay i'm using.
 I tend to be hyperactive most of the time, and sometimes not.
 >
 > Busy usually means i'll be more quiet.
 Away usually means i'm my normal joyous self.
-Feel free to INT unless i have DNI in my name!
+Despite that, feel free to INT unless i have DNI in my name!

 > For the basics...
 I neglect using tonetags.
 I tend to be loud and misspell a lot. (unless roleplaying) I am already taken, so don't try and hook up with me. (... or do?? i can't stop you. not saying itd work.)
 >
 > Even if we're friends, i rarely reach out first unless you're *extremely* close.
 Oorr if i'm feeling like it.
-Sorry, it's just something i do.
+I'm an introvert at heart T_T

 > Check out my patreon for more info.
 Sign my atabook while you're at it! ^_^